BPA in Plastic and Epoxy Resins

 In 2012, the Food and Drug Administration (FDA) amended its regulations to say that BPA could no longer be used in baby bottles and sippy cups.
 In 2014, it said BPA could not be used to line containers of infant formula.
 Several states also banned the use of BPA in some products.

 What Products Contain BPA?

-Many, but not all, of the plastic products marked with the recycling codes 3 and 7 contain BPA.
-Products with other recycling codes generally do not contain BPA.
+Many, but not all, of the plastic products marked with the recycling code 7 contain BPA.
+Products with other recycling codes do not contain BPA.

 What Risks Follow Exposure to BPA?

 Since BPA mimics the hormone estrogen in the human body, it has the potential to cause a wide range of health problems, especially for young children.
-Researchers have linked exposure to BPA with numerous issues, but it is important to note that the research into BPA exposure is still at an early stage.
+Researchers have linked exposure to BPA to:

 BPA in Baby Bottles